-*- coding: utf-8 -*-

 - determine if we should turn on LEDs, turn off LEDs, or do nothing.

-- If we are changing LEDs status (on to off, or off to on), perform that task.
+- if we are changing LED status, perform that task.

 - return an